Updated: There’s Been a Privacy Breach… Now What?

 - Record any information provided at the time your organization learns of the privacy breach.

 - Decide if the privacy breach should be proactively reported to the IPC.
+Please use our reporting form: Proactively Reported Breach of Privacy Reporting Form: for Public Bodies.

 What information should I be recording during my investigation?